 Humans are warm-blooded, which means that our body temperature is regulated automatically.
 Tortoises, however, are cold-blooded (poikilothermic), which means that they have to move between areas of different temperatures to regulate their body temperature.
-In the wild, red-footed tortoises warm up by basking in a sunny spot.

 These are the temperatures you will need to maintain a red-footed tortoise indoors: